martinabr/pydgilib-template-project/README.md

 - `pipenv`: Either on Ubuntu or on ArchLinux, in the terminal, run either `sudo pip install pipenv` or just `pip install pipenv` in the terminal.

-Linux does not need to install Python 3.7+ 32-bit.
-It is not be able to interact with the 32-bit only `dgilib.dll` and connect to the board, in order to do measurements.
-Therefore, it does not need this variant of Python.
+Linux is not be able to interact with the 32-bit only `dgilib.dll` and connect to the board, in order to do measurements.
+Therefore, it does not need the 32-bit Python installed.

 ## Installation

-In the [Requirements](#requirements) section, you were instructed to install some software packages manually.
-Now, the rest of the necessary requirements can be installed using the `pipenv` tool.
-However, some extra commands are needed before everything becomes easy.
-There will be two `pipenv` environments, one that will use the 32-bit Python and one that will use the 64-bit Python.

 Considering `.` is the location of the cloned repo, then:

 - On Windows:

   - Open the command line.

     - _Optionally:_ You can use
-    `open_cmd_administrator.cmd` at the root of the folder in order to open a command line with administrator privileges.
+      `open_cmd_administrator.cmd` at the root of the repo in order to open a command line with administrator privileges.

   - Go to `./Python/Experiments`.